NARUC Professional Development

 Track: Legal

-This course offers a comprehensive examination of the complex and dynamic legal framework governing federal and state energy regulation in the United States.
-Designed for state regulators, their staff, and legal practitioners, the curriculum explores the foundational statutes, critical legal doctrines, and recent landmark U.S. Supreme Court decisions that are reshaping the field.
+This course offers a detailed yet practical introduction to the core knowledge governing federal and state regulation of energy, including electricity and gas, as well as a comprehensive examination of the complex and dynamic legal framework governing federal and state energy regulation and authority in the United States.
+Designed for state regulators, their staff, and legal practitioners, the curriculum explores the foundational statutes, critical legal doctrines, and recent landmark U.S. Supreme Court decisions that are reshaping the field and represent essential knowledge for anyone involved in the field.
 A central theme is the perennial division of authority between federal and state governments, focusing on its practical implications for energy policy and infrastructure projects.

-State, Federal, and International Agencies / NASUCA Members / Academia: $650
+Other State, Federal Government, and International Agencies / NASUCA Members / Academia: $650

 All Others: $850